zuloo/fast/README.md

 fast
 ====

-terminal fast reader for piped input (like more or less)
+A RSVP reader fot the *nix command line (like more or less)

+Read faster through piped input!

 dependencies: